Does the Perfect Pricing Formula Exist?

 Expenses – what fees are involved in this transaction?
 Make sure you cover those.

-Now, this said… blankets of the same size can often be sold for the same amount so it might be a good idea to look for projects that are quicker and easier to make in order to maximize profits.
-I’d check out this quick and easy blanket as well as this one.
+This said… blankets of the same size can often be sold for the same amount so it might be a good idea to look for projects that take a shorter amount of time and are easier to make in order to maximize profits.
+I’d check out this three hour crochet blanket as well as this one.

 Decide if shipping will be included or separate.
 I’ve decided to keep all my shipping fees separate.
 These include packaging materials, postage, labels, and the like.
 I know some people like to include these in their item fees and offer free shipping, but this isn’t the route I’ve decided to take.